hdiet is an adaptation of the Hacker's Diet computer tools for weight tracking. You can find releases at releases.gutmet.org or build it yourself.

 "The Hacker's Diet" is an ingenious book by John Walker which applies a systems and signals view to bodyweight.
 If you haven't already, go read it.

 Walker provides excellent online tools for tracking and Excel-/Palm-based tools for offline tracking.
-I'm not comfortable with either, though, and as it turns out, the calculations needed for trend calculation are simple. hdiet consists of a few bash and python scripts to track, process and display.
+I'm not comfortable with either, though, and as it turns out, the calculations needed for trend calculation are simple.

 Example of a filled weight log:

 Example of a trend graph without calculated diet: